amsross/amsross.github.io/_drafts/dependency-injection-in-highland-streams-with-applicatives.md

   .done(() => process.exit(0))
 ```

 There, much better.
-Now we return a stream of functions, each of which we will apply the same `db` to!
+Now we return a stream of functions, to each of which we will apply the same `db`!

 For bonus point: Do you know what `x.flatMap.map` is?
-Why, it's (almost) Applicative's `ap` method!
+Why, it's (almost) [Applicative](https://github.com/fantasyland/fantasy-land#applicative)'s `ap` method!
 If highland had such a method, we could trade this code:

 ```javascript
   .through(writeToDbFnStream => connectToDb(myDbUrl)